firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 :py:class:`~firedrake.mesh.IcosahedralSphereMesh`.
 The meshes are constructed by recursively refining a `regular icosahedron
 <icosahedron_>`_, you can specify the refinement level by passing a
-non-zero value of the ``'refinement_level'`` to the constructor.
+non-zero ``refinement_level`` to the constructor.
 For example, to build a sphere mesh that approximates the surface of the Earth (with a radius of 6371 km) that has subdivided the original icosahedron 7 times we would write:

 .. code-block:: python